JohnReeves/computational-geometry/01 Polygon Triangulation/01 Art Gallery Theorems/readme.md

 Often a polygon is considered to be the segments bounding the region, and not the region itself.
-In the book, the notation of delta P is used to represent the boundary of P, where delta P is a subset of P. Allowing for the limitations of the mathematical symbols in github markdown, delta P uses symbol for the partial derivative!
+In the book, the notation of delta P is used to represent the boundary of P, where $/delta P /subset of P$.
+Allowing for the limitations of the mathematical symbols in github markdown, delta P uses symbol for the partial derivative!

 By convention, the vertices of a polygon are listed in counterclockwise order, such that the interior region